Efficiently Securing Web Applications Against High User Peaks and Denial-of-Service Attacks

 Having a plan how to invalidate the cached data manually is critical.
 Common case can be e.g. that wrong data is inserted to DB and which is then served to customers.
 Even when data is fixed from the DB, the cache still serves the wrong data.
 In these cases there needs to be a way to invalidate the cache.

-Serving data that belongs to another users happens most likely due to a human error, e.g. by faulty cache configurations, for example by removing user-specifc header from used caching key, which would then cache the first users response and serving that to all sequential requests.
+Serving data that belongs to another users happens most likely due to a human error, e.g. by faulty cache configurations, for example by removing user-specific header from used caching key, which would then cache the first users response and serving that to all sequential requests.
 This kind of incidents happen also to a larger companies.
+Klarna incident: users saw a subset of their information exposed to other app users.

 Rate Limiting